 11:30 a.m. – 12:30 p.m.

-The diverse makeup of Head Start and the needs of the families we serve is often a barrier for families to fully participate in the program.
+The diverse makeup of Head Start and the needs of the families we serve are often a barrier for families to fully participate in the program.
 How programs provide transportation services may be determined by assessing the transportation assistance available in the local community.
-A self-assessment of transportation services may provide valuable insight about community partners and the service they provide in meeting these needs.
+A self-assessment of transportation services may provide valuable insight into community partners and the service they provide in meeting these needs.
 Community collaborations and partnerships may be an alternative way of meeting the needs of families.
 This workshop will investigate what some of these options are.

 Presenter: Jay Thurber

 - 10 Commandments of Transporting Students Who are Highly Impacted by Autism

 2:00 p.m. – 3:15 p.m.

 The best behavioral strategy one can use is getting in front of difficult behavior before it ever happens.
 In this more in-depth course, Patrick Mulick will show you how to do just that for student passengers who are highly impacted by autism.
 Attendees will learn Patrick’s top 10 tips of what to do and what not do to that will keep the bus ride rolling safely.
 Bring your challenges and questions, and be ready to share and learn.

 Presenter: Patrick Mullick